-All balances due from other governments represent balances due from joint venture participants or the State of Michigan.
+Balances due from other governments include balances due from joint venture participants or the State of Michigan.
 These balances are reported net of estimated uncollectible balances (estimated uncollectible balances were zero at year-end).

 Due to and Due from Other Funds